Ialibu: Culture

 Ialibu has produced some high-profile leaders in the country.
 The former Prime Minister of Papua New Guinea Mr Peter O'Neill is from the Ialibu Pangia Electorate.
 The late Amb.
 Peter Ipu Peipul and former PNG Oppositions Leader Mr. Roy Yaki are also from the area.
 The sixth Governor General of PNG Sir Wiwa Korowi, is also from Ialibu.

-Ialibu has produced and continues to produce many educated elites serving in the Public and Private sectors of the country including academic institutions who are actively contributing to the development of Papua New Guinea.
-Among them are: Leader for MP of Ialibu Pangia & former DO Leader Chief Roya Yaki, Dr Topul Rali, Dr James Yoko, Dr Sam Kari, Dr Apo Yarepea, Dr Philip Kereme, Dr Kelly Limbiye Kelegai, Dr Kevin Pamba, Dr Paul Pumuye, Oscar Yamuna, Dike Kari, Leslie Kari, David Sode, Peter Maginde, Allen Kundi, Julius Kera, Kelly Matoli, Silas Matoli, Thimon Bune, Pius Alopea, Ambe Keleli, Major General Gilbert Toropo, Roxon Undi, Bob Marley Undi, Raphael Noipo and many other young leaders.